markdom/specification/1.0/markdom.md

 This event represents a [*Markdom comment block*] with the given value for the `comment` parameter.

-Calling this method must be must be followed by a call to `onContentEnd`.
+Calling this method must be must be followed by a call to `onBlockEnd`.

 The behavior of this method is undefined, if `code` is not present.